josefemagine/akii/supabase/functions/bedrock/README.md

 3. Plan limits are enforced before allowing model invocation
 4. Database operations use the Supabase client with service role key
 5. All errors are properly handled and logged
+6. All requests use real AWS credentials and services
+7. No mock data is ever used